-In the past, the Commission has received requests from schools to use the term "University" in conjunction with or shortly after receiving approval for the school's first graduate-level degree program.
-While the standard as currently written only requires that a school "offers at least one graduate-level degree," the intent of the standard is not to be a perfunctory checklist, but rather to ensure that a school not only has approval of a at least one graduate degree, but also has implemented the program at the school and demonstrated success in offering graduate level degrees.

-To align with the intent of the standards, the Commission is recommending the following proposed revisions to the Standards of Accreditation.
+Previously, the Commission had received requests from schools to use the term "University" in conjunction with or shortly after receiving approval for the school's first graduate-level degree program.
+While the standard as currently written only requires that a school "offers at least one graduate-level degree," the intent of the standard is not to be a perfunctory checklist, but rather to ensure that a school not only has approval of a at least one graduate degree, but also has implemented the program at the school and demonstrated success in offering graduate-level education.
+To align with the intent of the standards, the Commission has made the following revisions to the Standards of Accreditation.

-Proposed new language in red, bold, and italic text and proposed deleted language in blue strikethrough text.
+New language in red, bold, and italic text and deleted language in blue strikethrough text.